dmorse/pscf/doc/user-man/field.rst

 :math:`|a_{1}| = |a_{2}| = \cdots |a_{M}| = 1/\sqrt{M}`.

 For any space group with inversion symmetry (i.e., a centrosymmetric group), the set of wavevectors associated with a basis function is a set of vectors that are related to one another by the point group symmetries of the crystal.
-For non-centrosymmetric groups, the wavevectors associated with a real basis function are related by point group symmetries or by inversion (i.e., by the relation
-$\texbf{k} \rightarrow - \textbf{k}$).
-A group of reciprocal lattice
-wavevectors that are related by symmetries of the crystal is referred to here and in the PSCF source code as a "star".
+For non-centrosymmetric groups, the wavevectors associated with a real basis function are related by point group symmetries or by inversion (i.e., by the relation :math:`\textbf{k} \rightarrow - \textbf{k}`).
+A group of reciprocal lattice wavevectors that are related by symmetries of the crystal is referred to here and in the PSCF source code as a "star".
 The number of stars, denoted by N_star in the corresponding file format, is equal to the